 - Researchers who receive funds from external funding agencies for purchasing equipment.

-- Researchers who have workflow and/or infrastructure needs that differ significantly from those that can be met by other Flux services (i.e. Standard-Memory, Larger-Memory or GPU Flux allocations).
+- Researchers who have workflow and/or infrastructure needs that differ significantly from those that can be met by other HPC services (i.e. Standard-Memory, Larger-Memory or GPU Flux allocations).

-The hardware added to FOE is for the exclusive use of the research group that added it and will not be part of the Flux allocation pool.
+The hardware added to FOE is for the exclusive use of the research group that added it and will not be part of the HPC node pool.

 The FOE subscription rate and node purchase charges allow for funding from a range of sources: federally funded research projects; general funds; departmental instructional funds; faculty discretionary and research incentive accounts; cost-sharing funds; and faculty start-up or retention package funds.
 All FOE purchase and subscription costs are charged to a U-M shortcode; no other payment method (cash, credit cards, etc.) is accepted.
 The costs are determined by the FOE rate that applies to the purchasing researcher and the number and price of the compute nodes being added.
 FOE use is billed monthly by ITS.
 The details of the FOE charges will appear on the normal monthly Statement of Activity.